- Family Development Training and Credentialing

 - Microsoft Powerpoint 2010: Part II EDP 128

 This 60-hour challenging and comprehensive course is offered by World Instructor Training School (W.I.T.S.) at Lehman College.
-The program includes both a lecture (15 hours) and “hand’s on” component (15 hours) as well as a 30-hour internship in a health club that prepares students to actually work with clients.
-Topics include: biomachanics; exercise physiology, fitness testing, equipment usage, and health assessment.
-Students are required to have certification in CPR and AED to be certified.
+The program includes both a lecture (15 hours) and “hands-on” component (15 hours) as well as a 30-hour internship in a health club that prepares students to actually work with clients.
+Topics include: biomechanics; exercise physiology; fitness testing; equipment usage; and health assessment.
+Students are required to have certification in CPR and AED to be certified (see CPR100).
 This class is not included in the training program.
 Students are assisted in obtaining a suitable site.
 Are you interested in starting your own business?
 Lehman provides free professional services for starting and successfully building your own business!
 NO DISCOUNTS APPLY TO THIS COURSE.
 Required textbook not included.

 WPC 01/$945 (10 sessions) COTC